sourcegraph/about/content/blogposts/2023/code-security-at-google-find-fix-vulnerabilities-in-code.md

 ### Thank you

-We are so appreciative of Google and the authors of the [Software Engineering at Google](https://abseil.io/resources/swe-book) book for sharing what they've learned--and for making the [book PDF accessible to everyone](https://twitter.com/TitusWinters/status/1385370425128062986).
+We are so appreciative of Google and the authors of the [Software Engineering at Google](https://abseil.io/resources/swe-book) book for sharing what they've learned--and for making the book [free to read for everyone](https://abseil.io/resources/swe-book/html/toc.html).

 Want to see more about how Google manages their massive codebase?
 Check out "[An ex-Googler's guide to dev tools](https://about.sourcegraph.com/blog/ex-googler-guide-dev-tools/)."